 Anne climbed her first mountain at age 3, learned to ski at 5, and scraped up her hands riding a bike at 6.
 Growing up in New England, she has cheerful memories of hiking the high peaks of the Adirondacks, skiing at Sugarbush, and swimming in very cold water in Lake Winnipesaukee.
 Her childhood goals included going to the Olympics, traveling to Australia, skiing in Colorado and learning to scuba dive.

-Anne manages Nat Hab’s Churchill polar bear and Alaska grizzly ship programs.
+Anne manages Nat Hab’s polar bear and northern lights tours in Churchill and the Alaska grizzly ship program.
 Her daily life includes hiking, biking and skiing as much as possible while introducing her young daughter to a life of adventure.
 Updated life goals include thru-hiking the John Muir Trail, heli-skiing in British Columbia, diving in the Maldives, and stepping foot into North Dakota (her 50th state!).